yuh8/BLIP3o_annotated/README.md

-# 🌌 BLIP3-U
+# 🌌 BLIP3-o

-BLIP3-U is a unified vision-language foundation model that combines the reasoning and instruction following strength of large language models with the generative power of diffusion models.
-Unlike prior works that diffuse VAE features or raw pixels, BLIP3-U diffuses semantically rich **CLIP image features**, enabling a powerful and efficient architecture for both image understanding and generation.
+BLIP3-o is a unified multimodal model that combines the reasoning and instruction following strength of autoregressive models with the generative power of diffusion models.
+Unlike prior works that diffuse VAE features or raw pixels, BLIP3-o diffuses semantically rich **CLIP image features**, enabling a powerful and efficient architecture for both image understanding and generation.

 ## 📖 Paper is coming soon!